Insurance & Billing

 There is no office visit fee at Student Health Services (SHS) by staff physicians, psychiatrists, psychologists, social workers, and nurses.
 Students are financially responsible, however, for some drugs, immunizations, supplies, and some laboratory tests provided at SHS or sent out to our reference laboratory.
 Please see our fee schedule (2012) for more information.

 Boston University offers a Student Health Insurance Plan, which provides excellent coverage for most medical and mental health problems that college students encounter.
 Visit the Aetna Student Health website for more information.
+For updates related to the Affordable Care Act (ACA) visit Aetna’s new website, What Do I Really Need to Know?, which provides videos, interactive tools, and information to help students navigate their health insurance options.

 Massachusetts law requires that all full-time students and students who participate in at least 75 percent of the full-time curriculum must have medical insurance.
 Regardless of your current coverage, you will automatically be billed for the insurance offered through Boston University.
 This plan provides coverage for most typical problems that students encounter while at college.
 If you wish to reject this insurance and have the charge removed from your bill, you must submit a Medical Insurance Waiver.
 For more information on Medical Insurance or to submit a Waiver, please visit Student Accounting Services.